 Job Role of a Food Safety Manager

-A food safety manager’s job is to make sure that all the regulatory standards regarding quality… Click To Tweet They are in-charge of ensuring that individuals involved in the process of preparing, packaging or handling food are following the guidelines and requirement set by the government.
+A food safety manager’s job is to make sure that all the regulatory standards regarding quality and food safety are met.
+Click To Tweet They are in-charge of ensuring that individuals involved in the process of preparing, packaging or handling food are following the guidelines and requirement set by the government.

 A food manager in New Mexico works in a variety of different settings such as restaurants, food-manufacturing facilities, food corporations, etc. They play an important role in training employees on the topic of food safety, conduct safety-related audits, and assist during safety related emergencies.

 How to Become a Food Safety Manager?